purusharths/purusharths.github.io/_posts/2020-05-18-the-saga-of-asia-kolkata.md

 categories: misc
 ---

 Apologies for the misleading title, it's not really a saga for Asia/Kolkata.
-I just wondered why, even to this day, the Indian timezone is recognized by `Asia/Kolkata`, even after Kolkata lost its status as the most populus or important city of India (there's no official benchmark for the latter, but with a bold claim we can say that if such a title exist it should go to either BOM, BLR, DEL, HYD, or MAA).
+I just wondered why, even to this day, the Indian timezone is recognized by `Asia/Kolkata`, even after Kolkata lost its status as the most populous or important city of India (there's no official benchmark for the latter, but with a bold claim we can say that if such a title exists it should go to either BOM, BLR, DEL, HYD, or MAA).

 And as I looked into it, I found some interesting facts about IST (Full Disclosure: Citation Needed).